Jarren Duran Player Props: Red Sox vs. Brewers

 |Games w/1+ RBI

-- The pitching staff for the Brewers had a collective 9.5 K/9 last season, the third-best in MLB.
+- The Brewers pitching staff is 27th in the league with a collective 7.6 strikeouts per nine innings.

-- The Brewers' 3.85 team ERA ranked 12th across all MLB pitching staffs.
+- The Brewers have the second-ranked team ERA across all league pitching staffs (3.11).

-- The Brewers surrendered 190 total home runs last season (1.2 per game) to rank 25th in baseball.
+- The Brewers rank 11th in baseball in home runs surrendered (21 total, one per game).

-- The Brewers are sending Miley (2-1) to the mound to make his fourth start of the season.
-He is 2-1 with a 1.50 ERA and 14 strikeouts through 18 2/3 innings pitched.
+- Burnes makes the start for the Brewers, his fifth of the season.
+He is 2-1 with a 4.76 ERA and 17 strikeouts in 22 2/3 innings pitched.

-- In his most recent appearance -- out of the bullpen on Saturday -- the left-hander threw 2/3 innings against the Boston Red Sox while surrendering hits.
+- In his most recent appearance on Tuesday, the right-hander tossed 5 1/3 innings against the Seattle Mariners, allowing two earned runs while surrendering three hits.

-- The 36-year-old has amassed a 1.50 ERA and 7 strikeouts per nine innings across three games this season, while giving up a batting average of .206 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.